 The Menu Project is the beginning of a community wide effort to record the contemporary culinary history of the Southeast, in particular that of South Carolina.
 This collection has been created from donations of menus from local citizens and will continue to grow over the years.
 While the majority of the menus come from the southeast, […]

-The Oconee County Public Library, with the help of the State Library’s Digitization in a Box Initiative, is currently digitizing books, pamphlets and other documents which deal with some aspect of the history of Oconee County.
-Most are works by local authors which were originally published in very small editions and are no longer […]
+The Oconee County Public Library is currently digitizing books, pamphlets and other documents which deal with some aspect of the history of Oconee County.
+Most are works by local authors which were originally published in very small editions and are no longer available for sale in a print version.
+Our digital collection continues to […]

 Bound volumes containing charts (graphs and tables) pertaining to weather and the meteorological observations of Alexander Glennie taken in All Saints Parish and at Georgetown, South Carolina.
 Glennie’s records include thermographic, hygrometric, and barometric readings, as well as the number of inches of rainfall each day.
 Charts note the wind direction and velocity and include […]